AndrewHakmi/Nexus/Testing.md

 ## Testing a Pull Request

 Oftentimes, you're testing software that's not been released yet.
-You will want to be familiar with how to access the main version or the latest released version of the software to compare the before and after scenarios.
-For the main installation instructions, see here: https://github.com/Significant-Gravitas/Auto-GPT/README.md.
+You will want to be familiar with accessing the main version or the latest released version of the software to compare the before and after scenarios.
+For the main installation instructions, see here: https://github.com/Significant-Gravitas/Auto-GPT/blob/master/README.md

 Once you know how to use the official version of AutoGPT, testing is very similar - except that you're most likely downloading a pull request.